sage-org/sage-benchmark/README.md

 ```

 `run-any` will always output csv format as follows: `queryname;soundness;completeness`
+additionally, it will alway output the results for jena, sage-jena and sage-js, in that specific order, regardless of the order of the options you passed to it.

 # disclaimer
 Some queries are removed from the benchmark, because they either have a format that is not  handled by the testing process properly yet (json/csv responses)